ElucidSolutions/fpt/modules/block/Readme.md

 ### Block Handler Functions

-Block Handler Functions must accept four arguments:
+Block Handler Functions must accept three arguments:

 * `context`, the block expansion context as a `block_Context`
-* `success`, a function that accepts the expanded block element as a JQuery HTML Element
+* `done`, a function that accepts two arguments: an Error object and the expanded block element as a JQuery HTML Element
-* `failure`, a function that does not accept any arguments
 * and `expand`, a function that accepts two arguments: a child of `element` as JQuery HTML Element; and a function that does not accept any arguments

 The handler should perform some action and may either modify or replace `element`.
-It should pass the modified element to `success`.
-If it removes `element`, it should pass null or undefined to `success`.
-If an error occurs, it should throw a strict error and call `failure` instead of calling `success`.
+It should pass the modified element to `done`.
+If it removes `element`, it should pass null or undefined to `done`.
+If an error occurs, it should throw a strict error and pass an error to `done` instead.

 Any function that creates a child element within `element` or modifies `element` should call `expand` to expand on the new element to expand any blocks that the child may contain along with any continuation.